Can Credit Card Debt Affect Your Tax Return?

 Debt settlement and your tax bill

-Settling with your creditors can have a big impact on how much money you get back come tax time.
+Settling with your creditors can have a impact on how much money you get back come tax time.

 If you settled any of your credit card debt for less than what you owed over the past year – and the difference was greater than $600 – you will receive a 1099-C form from that credit card company.
 The difference between what you owed and what you actually paid is considered income by the IRS.
 This means you will need to pay taxes on it.
-Depending on how much you settled, it can even change your tax bracket.
+Depending on how much you settled, it can potentially change your tax bracket.

 Don’t ignore it.
 The company you settled with will send this form to the IRS as well, so it will eventually catch up with you.
 But by then, you may also be responsible for late fees and penalties for not reporting it.